maximelouet/dotfiles/README.md

 ./install
 ```

-Running Dotbot will NOT delete existing files/directories in your home directory, excepted:
+Running Dotbot will NOT delete existing files/directories in your home directory, except:
 * `.gtkrc-2.0`
 * `.icons/default/index.theme`